tboulet/research-project-template/README.md

 └── personal_files <- Personal files, ignored by git (e.g. notes, debugging test scripts, ...)
 ```

-The main point in this architecture is that you combine agnostically solvers, tasks, and metrics.
-You could add, change or remove those concepts if they don't fit your training paradigm.
+This architecture is based on the fact that any research project requires a configuration, possibly decomposed into several sub-configurations (e.g. solver and task).
+The problem that requires to be solved is called a "task" (e.g. dataset, environment, problem, game, etc...) and the method that solves the problem is called a "solver" (e.g. algorithm, model, architecture, agent, etc...).

+The configuration file is used to set the hyperparameters of the running experiment, and to choose the solver and the task, who are themselves defined in sub-configuration files in the `./configs/task/` and `./configs/solver/` folders.
+Combined with OOP and python interface (with abstract class) methods, this configuration framework allow you to agnostically combine any solver with any task, which allows easily to benchmark different solvers on different tasks.

+In this current repository, an example is given with a simple task : minimize the MSE between noise and polynomial functions.
+There is no training because this is a very proof of concept project, but the code is structured in a way that allows to easily add a training loop.

 For the solver, for example, you can easily add a new solver by adding a new file (in the `./solver/` folder advised), implement a class with a `.fit(x_data : np.ndarray)` method, add the mapping between a solver tag and the class in the `./solver/__init__.py` file, and add the configuration file in the `./configs/solver/` folder.

 The same goes for the task, and the metrics.
-This will allow you to easily compare different solvers, tasks, and metrics, and to easily add new ones, which is an excellent way of doing a research project.
+This will allow you to easily compare different solvers, tasks, and possibly other things (such as metrics, schedulers, ...), and to easily add new ones, which is an excellent way of doing a research project.

 # Virtual environment